 In this course, attendance in-class, on-campus is expected.
-Attending tests and laboratories in person is required.

 Emergency Exit Procedures:

 Should we experience an emergency event that requires evacuation of the building, students should exit the room and move toward the nearest exit.
 When exiting the building during an emergency, do not take an elevator but use the stairwells instead.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.